The Legal Line between Porn and Prostitution

 booth dancers, behind glass who fondled each other - who were convicted of

-Appeals court upheld the conviction.
-No contact occurred between dancer and
+the Appeals court upheld the conviction.
+No contact occurred between dancer

 The AZ case discusses the Freeman Case from California but found "A defendant's